ryanelian/instapack/books/dev-spa-angularjs.md

 - `await` can only be performed against a `Promise` object.
 Successful `await` will unwrap the result of a completed `Promise`.

 - Similar to synchronous code, `await` will throw an error if not successful.
-For this reason, `try-catch` block is required to prevent unhandled error when the request failed.
+For this reason, try-catch block is required to prevent unhandled error when the request failed.

+    - Instead of wrapping everything in a try-catch blocks, you can also do a global exception handling using [`window.onerror`](https://developer.mozilla.org/en-US/docs/Web/API/GlobalEventHandlers/onerror) callback.

 > **Under the hood:** Normally this technique does not work in AngularJS world because `$q` triggers `$scope.$apply()` but standard `Promise` does not.
 However, we can trick the browser into using `$q` as `Promise` polyfill by using the following code in `angular-project.ts`: